UF-Design-Build-Fly/MultidisciplinaryDesignOptimization/README.md

 - get weight of wood things
 - debug total weight. last year things needed a weight
 - change max saved planes
+- update times for assemblying plane and putting in passengers

 - Have Haris look at GenWingData function, Add lift from fuselage?, GenEmpennage function, TakeoffChecker, GenVelocityTest(specifically landing gear)
 - Have Dylan look at fuselage and landing gear math - switch to carbon fiber